-Greg Olavarria, MD, currently serves as the chief of the division of neurosurgery at Arnold Palmer Hospital for Children, at Orlando Health.
+Greg Olavarria, MD, FAANS, serves as a pediatric neurosurgeon with the Orlando Health Arnold Palmer Hospital for Children Neurosurgery specialty practice.
 Dr. Olavarria is board certified through the American Board of Neurological Surgery and the Board of Pediatric Neurosurgery.

 Dr. Olavarria earned his medical degree from the UCLA School of Medicine, where he was president of his class, valedictorian and a Dean’s Scholar.
 He received the Merck Book Award and the Stanton Hale Scholarship.
 Dr. Olavarria completed a neurological surgery residency at Emory University in Atlanta, followed by a pediatric neurosurgery fellowship at Children’s Memorial Hospital in Chicago.